Get more great content

 You can also do some research about what nonprofits are in your area.
 Ask your friends, family, and colleagues (or Google) if they know any great local nonprofits.
 Then, check out their website to see who they are and what they do - and, if you'd be interested in supporting their work, reach out!
 Chances are they’ll be excited to hear from you and happy to help you determine whether they’re a good fit for a solar crowdfunding campaign.

 Finally, unless you’re a solar expert yourself, you’ll probably need support in planning, financing, and installing your chosen nonprofit’s solar system.
-Re-volv has developed a unique crowdfunding model for solarizing nonprofits that eliminates up-front costs, guarantees smooth operations of the solar system over the course of its life, and puts the proceeds into financing for even more nonprofits in the future.
-Learn more at Re-volv’s website!
+RE-volv has developed a unique financing model, called the Solar Seed Fund, for solarizing nonprofits that eliminates up-front costs, guarantees smooth operations of the solar system over the course of its life, and puts the proceeds into financing for even more nonprofits in the future.

 3. Solar Sales Representatives

 Solar may be booming, but those solar panels don’t sell themselves!
+In fact, there are so different types of jobs in the solar field!
 Solar sales representatives are employed by installation companies that sell to homeowners and business, either by phone or door-to-door.
 Higher up the supply chain, solar equipment manufacturers also have wholesale sales representatives that engage in more complex negotiations with other solar companies.

 After the sale, consumer-facing solar companies may employ large numbers of customer service representatives to ensure a high level of customer satisfaction (and good reviews and referrals).
 Regardless of whether you’re dealing with home solar prospects, existing customers, or buyers from downstream solar companies, all of these sales representative positions require strong communications skills.